 Ethel Hong Badawi

-Ethel Hong Badawi is the Career Advisor for the Benjamin Cardozo Inn.
+Ethel Hong Badawi is an Associate Director in the Career Center.
 Before attending law school, Ethel worked as an international recruiter and staffed international development projects in Africa, Asia and Eastern Europe.
 Immediately after law school, she clerked at the Superior Court for the District of Columbia.
 Ethel was an associate for several years at a large national law firm where her primary practice areas included insolvency, commercial bankruptcy, refinance and restructuring.
 She was also an active member of the firm's recruiting and hiring committee.
-Ethel received her undergraduate degree from Wellesley College, and earned her J.D. from The George Washington University Law School
+Ethel received her undergraduate degree from Wellesley College, and earned her JD from The George Washington University Law School

 Tamara Dévieux-Adams is the Public Interest Advisor and joined the office in November 2006.
 Tamara focuses on counseling students and alumni who want to pursue public interest internships and post-graduate job opportunities.
 Before joining the Office of Professional Development and Career Strategy, Tamara worked for the District of Columbia’s Office of Youth Rehabilitation Services, where she presided over administrative hearings for incarcerated juvenile offenders and served as acting chief of staff.
 Prior to that, she was an assistant general counsel with the Massachusetts Office of Early Education and Care, the agency tasked with enforcing child care licensing regulations and administering subsidies for the care of low-income children.
 She also was a litigation associate in the Boston, MA office of an international law firm.
 Tamara is a graduate of Harvard College and Boston College Law School.

 John Jay Inn Advisor, Public Interest Advisor